- Keywords

 - template: Auto-DevOps.gitlab-ci.yml

-Multiple include:template
+include:template files:

 include: